 |HR Analyst||Marie Figueroa Ocasio|

-The Maryland Office of the Public Defender (OPD) seeks zealous and dedicated litigators to serve as Assistant Public Defenders in the Child in Need of Assistance (CINA) Division for Baltimore County.
-The CINA Division represents parents whose children are taken or at risk of being taken by the local Department of Social Services (DSS).
-CINA cases begin with allegations by the local DSS that parents have abused and/or neglected their child(ren).
-Representation can include multiple-discipline team meetings, mediations, multiple hearings, trials, and termination of parental rights proceedings.
+The Maryland Office of the Public Defender (OPD) seeks dynamic, dedicated, and client-centered litigators for its 2018 Fall Class to serve as Assistant Public Defenders in District Court locations throughout the State of Maryland.
+OPD provides superior representation to indigent defendants throughout the State of Maryland.
 The Agency’s vision is for Justice, Fairness, and Dignity for All.
 Employees are committed to the core values of a culture of excellence, client-centered representation, tenacious advocacy, and are united as a team in achieving the Agency’s mission.